iiitv/hackiiitv18-submissions/team#7-Robotics/README.md

 - The image is captured using camera with raspberrypi 1b+.
 - Implementation of OpenCV for facial recogniton algorithm.
 - Timestamps are stored in a file using ID as primary key and time spent inside the classroom is calculated as per the timestamps using python programing language.
+- The code for Face Recognition has been implemented from https://github.com/shantnu/FaceDetect